Fracking: Environmental impacts

-The potential environmental effects of hydraulic fracturing include air emissions and climate change, high water consumption, groundwater contamination, land use, risk of earthquakes, noise pollution, and various health effects on humans.
-Air emissions are primarily methane that escapes from wells, along with industrial emissions from equipment used in the extraction process.
+The potential environmental effects of hydraulic fracturing include air pollution, contributions to climate change, high water consumption, groundwater contamination, land use, induced earthquakes, noise pollution, and various health effects on humans.
+Research is underway to determine if human health has been affected by air and water pollution, and rigorous following of safety procedures and regulation is required to avoid harm and to manage the risk of accidents that could cause harm.

+Air contamination

+The main agent of air contamination is methane that escapes from wells, along with industrial emissions from equipment used in the extraction process.
 Modern UK and EU regulation requires zero emissions of methane, a potent greenhouse gas.
 Escape of methane is a bigger problem in older wells than in ones built under more recent EU legislation.